 Through speaking, books, blog posts, interviewing people, stories and songs – all of these can bring people to reflect more deeply on their lives and what they want from their lives to live the best version of their life, making meaningful and deep impacts on the people and world around them.

 That’s it, in the above paragraph, in a nutshell, of what I feel called to do in this world.

-I completed this week setting up the platforms for the storytelling and the song writing, to complement the work I’m doing here on this blog talking about experimenting with ideas, and the main blog I’m developing on travel to sacred sites and personal and spiritual development.
+I completed this week setting up the platforms for the storytelling and the song writing, to complement the work I’m doing here on this blog talking about experimenting with ideas, and the main blog I’m developing on travel to sacred sites and alignment with one’s life purpose.

 The idea behind the approach of setting up the platforms first was to then free my time to focus almost exclusively on the production side, thus eliminating the distraction of trying to set that up midway.
 Whether artists or entrepreneurs or anyone else trying to bring their contributions to the world like it or not, a platform is a necessary foundation to support the rest of the work.

 For the past few years, as I was recovering from a burnout-depression, I did not remain idle.
 I kept pushing to learn.
 I was playing with website building and experimenting with social media tools.
 Which social media tool was better for what kind of engagement?
 It’s all so confusing at first.
 I kept my experiments local to reduce the risk, though of course, you are still managing some risk with friends and family in your local area.